DorNatan/DorNatan/README.md

 ---

-💬 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/dornatan-data/)
+📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/dornatan-data/)
-or explore my repositories for open-source data science content.
+or check out my repositories to see my work in data mining, visualization, and machine learning!